Koredotcom/koredotai-docs/docs/platform/topic-guide/en/latest/overviewdashboard.md

   <summary>Are these widgets clickable?
   </summary>

- Yes, users will be navigated to each dashboard to view their details by clicking on the respective widget.
+ Yes, you will be able to navigate to each dashboard to view their details by clicking on the respective widget.

   </details>
  </a>